TianQi-777/Eigen_MatrixSolution_QR_Cholesky/README.md

 ## Problem Description
 Let the linear equation Ax = b, under the premise that A is a square matrix.When A is a 100 × 100 random matrix, use QR and Cholesky decomposition to find the x
-notes：Eigen fixed size matrix supports up to 50, we should use a dynamic size matrix
+Notes：Eigen fixed size matrix supports up to 50, we should use a dynamic size matrix

 ## Compile and Run
 cd XX/XX(include eigenMatrix.cpp and CMakeLists.txt)